unifiedjs/unified/readme.md

 It is used in the stringify phase and called with a [`Node`][node] and [`VFile`][vfile] representation of the document to compile.

-`Compiler` can be a normal function, in which case it should return the textual representation of the given tree (typically `string`).
+It should return the textual representation of the given tree (typically `string`).

-`Compiler` can also be a constructor function (a function with a `compile` field in its `prototype`), in which case it is constructed with `new`.
-Instances must have a `compile` method that is called without arguments and typically returns a `string`.

 > 👉 **Note**: unified typically compiles by serializing: most compilers
 > return `string` (or `Uint8Array`).